jasondbaker/simpleims/README.md

 **CONTACTS**

+A contact represents the customer reporting an incident to an agent.
+A contact may report several incidents to different agents over time.
+A contact can currently only be related to one company.

 METHOD | ENDPOINT | ACTION
 ------- | ---------------- | -------------------------
 GET	| /contacts[?search=<fullname>]	| Get complete list of active contacts